 How to choose a healthcare agent:

 Healthcare agents are often family members or close friends.
 You must trust your healthcare agent to understand the care you want and to respect your wishes.
-Choose an agent you trust to follow your wishes, even if your wishes differ from his.
+Choose an agent you trust to follow your wishes, even if your wishes differ from his or hers.
 Your agent must be at least 18 years old.
 He or she should be willing to stand up for what you want.
 Try to choose someone who lives nearby and will be around for a long time.
 Most states do not allow your doctor or other healthcare providers to be your healthcare agent, unless they are related to you.

 Where to get a DPAHC form:

 Your hospital, healthcare providers, and other healthcare providers should have the forms or worksheets that are used for your state.
 Each state has rules for DPAHCs and other advanced directives.
 Most states allow advanced directives prepared in one state to be used in another state.
 You may still want to create DPAHCs for more than one state if you travel often or spend time in another state.

 How to create a DPAHC: